pactus-project/pactus-website/content/blog/2025-04-05-newsletter-mar-2025.md

 on [Discord](https://discord.gg/H5vZkNnXCu) or
 [Telegram](https://t.me/pactus_pagu_bot) with the `crowdfund` commands.

-### Pactus Expands to Binance Smart Chain
+### Pactus Expands to BNB

-We are thrilled to announce the launch of Wrapped PAC (WPAC) on Binance Smart Chain (BSC), this is another step to enhance the accessibility of Pactus and its ecosystem.
+We are thrilled to announce the launch of Wrapped PAC (WPAC) on [BNB Chain](https://www.bnbchain.org/), this is another step to enhance the accessibility of Pactus and its ecosystem.
-Users can now hold [WPAC](https://bscscan.com/token/0x10004a9A742ec135c686C9aCed00FA3C93D66866) in MetaMask or Trust Wallet for convenient asset management, trade effortlessly on [PancakeSwap](https://pancakeswap.finance/), and bridge PAC to Binance Smart Chain using [Wrapto](https://wrapto.app/) (while carefully following all instructions).
+Users can now hold [WPAC](https://bscscan.com/token/0x10004a9A742ec135c686C9aCed00FA3C93D66866) in MetaMask or Trust Wallet for convenient asset management, trade effortlessly on [PancakeSwap](https://pancakeswap.finance/), and bridge PAC to BNB Chain using [Wrapto](https://wrapto.app/) (while carefully following all instructions).

 To safeguard investor confidence, initial liquidity has been locked for one year on Team Finance.